cltn39/main-portfolio/README.md

 # main-portfolio
-updated and new version of portfolio updated 07/29/2019
+updated and new version of portfolio updated 07/31/2019

 ## What I used
-HTML5, Javascript, Jquery, Bootstrap, CSS, fontawesome, googlefont, eslint, Travis
+HTML5, Javascript, Jquery, Bootstrap, CSS, fontawesome, googlefont, eslint, Travis, d3

+## update note (07/31/2019)
+ - Added background 'ball of yarn' animation
+ - updated 'Recent project' section
+ - Working contact form via formspree
+ - minor update on UI
+ - Added CHI logo made in SVG
+ - The 'Squiggly' animation will no longer on every link, but only on inteneded links

 ## Upcoming changes
 - will be updated and recreated with [React](https://reactjs.org/)
 - additional animation
-- updated portfolio card images & links
+- update work experience
 - Compartmentalization of codes